 The part of the survey that included the Cowlitz was prepared by Floyd Bryant, an aquatic biologist with the Service’s Branch of Fishery Biology.
 Bryant wrote that the Cowlitz, the second-largest Columbia tributary downstream of Bonneville Dam, flowed through a deep canyon not well-suited to large-scale agriculture.
 The population was not large, and because new dams were contemplated for construction upriver in the Columbia basin, there was little need for dams on the Cowlitz or its tributaries, he concluded.
 He expected strong opposition to the dams.
 “The Cowlitz River system may very well be one of the future top-ranking salmon and steelhead breeding areas in the country,” Bryant wrote.
 The future was bright, he said, because most of the watershed already had been logged, trees and vegetation were growing back, and so habitat impacts should be minimized in the future.

 Tacoma, which was spending millions of dollars a year to buy power, mainly from the Bonneville Power Administration, fought aggressively for the right to build the two dams.
 Opposition from the Legislature, the Washington Department of Game, and sport fishing groups was strong.
 The Legislature took the extraordinary step of declaring a salmon sanctuary on the Cowlitz in an attempt to block the dam, but the city fought a protracted legal battle that went to the U.S. Supreme Court three times before the city finally prevailed.
 Construction of Mayfield Dam, which began in 1955, was halted for two years while the lawsuits took their course.
 Mayfield was completed in 1963 and Mossyrock, 13 miles upriver, in 1968.
 Tacoma agreed to mitigate the fish losses through construction of two hatcheries, one for salmon and the other for trout.
-The hatcheries are operated jointly with the Washington Department of Fish and Wildlife.
+Today, the hatcheries are operated jointly with the Washington Department of Fish and Wildlife.

 Hydropower dams always have been seen as essential to economic progress in the Northwest, and fish always have been in the way of progress.
 That is, the mere presence of fish that would be affected by dam construction and operation was not enough to halt construction, at least of the biggest dams.
 Some contrivance or contraption, from hatcheries to fish-passage facilities, always was considered adequate to mitigate the impacts so that progress would not be stalled.